CivicActions/agile-ms/README.md

  1. Identify daycare provider options.
 This is conducted by personal knowledge and recommendations and internet searches.
 	 - Users identify options by selecting a location that is convenient for the parent/caretakers of the child whether near to work or home.
- 2. Users evaluate options in order to narrow down their options to a subset of possible providers.
+ 2. Users evaluate possibilities in order to narrow down their options to a subset of possible providers.
 	 - Users are most interested in "fit" of the center profile with their child(ren).
 For example, is this a "high quality" provider.
 High quality assessments could include: center- or home-based preference, teacher/student ratios, type of curriculum, age group(s) served, hours of operation, all year calendar, after school or early day programs, safety measures, etc. etc.
  3. Users select 1-3 options to call.
 Users want to know whether program is taking applications or has openings and supplementing information that can be found online.